-On January 16, 2023, we joined with area churches and community agencies to celebrate the annual Martin Luther King Day of Service.
-St. James Episcopal Church in Hendersonville, NC hosted a large community gathering to bag dried beans and rice for the Storehouse.
-The literal ton of food St. James sent over helps our food-insecure neighbors tremendously.
-We gathered at noon in the Parish Hall at St. James for a short presentation of Dr. King’s life work; then, we bagged the many pounds of donated food.
+On January 15, 2024, Agudas Israel Congregation will join with area churches and community agencies to celebrate the annual Martin Luther King Day of Service.
+St. James Episcopal Church in Hendersonville, NC will host a large community gathering to bag dried pinto beans and enriched white rice for the Storehouse.
+The literal ton of food St. James sends over helps our food-insecure neighbors tremendously.
+We will gather at noon in the Parish Hall at St. James for a short service in honor of Dr. King.
+Jr. Following the service, we will work together bagging the hundreds of pounds of donated food.

 Agudas News & Updates